hkspm-yp/Astro-e-calendar/README.md

 Neptune Moon Conjunction 2023-11-22 15:45:31; MICA 15:45
 ```

-Other sources such as the Purple Mountain Observatory, China, and National Astronomical Observatory of Japan round the time off to the nearest minute.
-Reason why MICA does not round them off is unknown.
+Other sources such as the Purple Mountain Observatory, China, and the National Astronomical Observatory of Japan round the time off to the nearest minute.
+The reason why MICA does not round them off is unknown.
 This program will round the time off to the nearest minute or mostly second, if available.

 **Conjunction and Appulse**

-Conjunction is not defined as the closest angular separation between two objects.
+A conjunction is not defined as the closest angular separation between two objects.
 However, in some situations, it is worth listing the moment of appulse, especially when an occultation happens.
 For example, a lunar occultation of Uranus looks like this:

 ```
 Occultation starts (disappearance): 18:58